tlthao/team-profile-generator/README.md

 # Team Profile Generator

 <h1>Description</h1><br>
-The Team Profile Generator is a node command line interface that allows a manager to input information about each team member of their team.
+The Team Profile Generator is a node command line interface that allows a manager to input information about each member of their team.
 This will display the team members in a webpage in HTML format.<br>

 <h1>Installation</h1><br>
 Open Bash or Terminal Window in correct repo<br>